BollinsureBusinessGroup Health Insurance

 Yes.
 Dental and vision can be offered as standalone group benefits, bundled with medical, or added as voluntary (employee-paid) benefits.
 Major California dental carriers include Delta Dental, Guardian, MetLife, Cigna Dental, and Anthem Dental.
 Vision carriers include VSP and EyeMed.
 We help you structure the right combination.

 New employees can enroll during their initial enrollment period (typically within 30 days of hire).
 Existing employees enroll during annual open enrollment (typically 30-60 days before the plan year start).
-Special enrollment may also be triggered by qualifying life events such as marriage, birth of a child, or loss of other coverage.
+Special enrollment may be triggered by qualifying life events such as marriage, birth of a child, or loss of other coverage.

 California Group Health Carriers